Mark and Jack Mathis

 Working his way forward, the airplane's flight engineer found The Duchess' nose compartment nearly destroyed.
 Broken glass still blew about in the rushing winds and Lieutenant Elliott, who had also been injured, was now seated at his navigator's table in shock.
 Jack Mathis was slumped silently over his bombsight.

 "I rushed forward and found the gears were still turning and his harness was caught in them, pulling him forward.
 I grabbed my knife to cut him loose and pulled him back.
 I reached out toward the wound in his side and all four fingers slipped into the hole.
 I knew then that he was dead.
 What I'll never know is how he managed to get back to his bombsight and finish that mission."

 Back at Molesworth Lieutenant Mark Mathis heard the sound of airplane engines, signaling the return of the Flying Fortresses.
 He rushed to the airfield and breathed a sigh of relief upon noting The Duchess was leading the way in.
-Then his heart leaped to his throat at the sight of a flare, the pilot's message to men on the ground that wounded were aboard.
+Then his heart leaped to his throat at the sight of a flare, the pilot's message to men on the ground that wounded was aboard.
 When the B-17 taxied in for a landing the damage to its nose was apparent, and Mark knew instantly that his brother was in trouble.
 He followed the ambulance to the hospital where Jack Mathis was pronounced dead.

 Father Edmond Skoner joined Mark in his sad journey to the mortuary and offered what comfort he could while the older brother wept over Jack's body.
 Between those tears, he swore an oath before the 303rd Bomb Group chaplain that he would avenge his brother's death.